jaredcsmith/jaredcsmith/README.md

 * 3D Printing - Formlabs | Stratasys (FDM, SLA, SLS)

 ## Professional Projects
-* **Product Testing System** - **_Python_** - Developed a novel approach for product developers in sporting goods industry to track product testing requests.
-The system included a MySQL database backend and Flask frontend for users to monitor product testing requests.
-The system would intake external feedback from athletes and lifestyle product testers and transform data into readable insights for developers.
+* **Product Testing Program** - **_Python_** - Developed a novel approach for product developers in sporting goods industry to track product testing requests, test with athletes, and transform data into readable insights for developers.
 * **<a href= "https://www.leitnerdesigns.com/collections/accessories/products/gearpod-xl-gen-2" target = "_blank"> Leitner Lid Lifter </a>** - As a research and development engineer, I developed the Leitner Lid Lifter, a gasless strut to automate the opening/closing of the Gearpod Gen II.
 This product was designed in Solidworks and experienced several FDM printed protyping stages to develop final product.
 * **Course Syllabi NLP Tool** - **_R_** - Created a Natural Language Processing (NLP) tool and database for educators to process their _Course Syllabi_.
 The tool provides an overview of skills and learning outcomes for courses within majors, concentrations. etc.